Cats With Orange Eyes(With Picture)

 British Shorthair

-The British Shorthair is one of the most famous breeds with deep copper or orange eyes.
-Their round faces and plush coats make their eye color even more striking.
-Blue and cream British Shorthairs almost always have vivid orange eyes.
+One of the most well-known breeds with deep copper or orange eyes is the British Shorthair.
+Their round faces and soft coats make their eye color stand out even more.
+The eyes of blue and cream British Shorthairs are almost always bright orange.

 2. Bombay